myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-06-28T11:00:28.398Z
+>
+> It’s the best way to enjoy internet :)

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-06-28T10:51:54.544Z
+>
+> I don't stop people from paying $5000/mo to use the Twitter API, but this is only to buy the right to use a luxury API, and does not promise any developer-friendly API development, at all.
+I wouldn't be surprised if all endpoints of the Twitter API were suddenly removed tomorrow, they can do it

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-06-28T00:15:33.154Z
 >
 > +1!